samandeep007/LIFBackend/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-v6.x-blue)
 ![Swagger](https://img.shields.io/badge/Swagger-OpenAPI%203.0-brightgreen)

-The backend for "L.I.F - Love Is Free" is a Node.js application built with Express, Apollo Server (GraphQL), MongoDB, and Cloudinary.
-It provides a robust API for a dating app with advanced user filtering, location-based search, messaging, safety features, and real-time subscriptions.
-The codebase uses ES6 modules, standardized error/response handling with `ApiError` and `ApiResponse` classes, `asyncHandler` for async operations, and Swagger for REST API documentation.
+The backend for "L.I.F - Love Is Free" is a Node.js application built with Express, Apollo Server (GraphQL), MongoDB, Cloudinary, and Socket.IO.
+It provides a robust API for a dating app with advanced user filtering, location-based search, messaging with notifications, audio/video calling, safety features, and real-time subscriptions.

 ---